howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/2-queries-loading-links.md

 export default Link
 ```

 This is a simple React component that expects a `link` in its `props` and renders the link's `description` and `url`.
-Easy as pie!
+Easy as pie! 🍰

-Next, you'll implement the component that renders a list of links.
+Next, you'll implement the component that renders a list of linksLink.

 Again, in the `components` directory, go ahead and create a new file called `LinkList.js` and add the following code: